-Muse Machine is a nationally celebrated arts education organization serving more than 72,000 students and their teachers each year throughout western Ohio since 1982.
+Muse Machine is a nationally celebrated arts education organization serving more than 76,800 students and their teachers each year throughout central and southwestern Ohio and Kentucky since 1982.

 For most students, Muse will create “a-ha!” moments by suggesting imaginative bridges to curriculum.
 Many will use Muse to discover culture that may have seemed out of reach.
 Still others will explore their own creative paths through Muse.
 And all will benefit by the presence of enthusiastic, innovative teachers in their classrooms.

 Where are we?

-Muse Machine programs currently serve 72,000 students each year in schools throughout these twelve counties across Western Ohio: Butler, Clark, Champaign, Clinton, Darke, Fairfield, Franklin, Greene, Miami, Montgomery, Shelby and Warren.
+Muse Machine programs currently serve 76,800 students in schools throughout these 13 counties across central and southwestern Ohio and Kentucky: Butler, Clark, Champaign, Clinton, Darke, Fairfield, Franklin, Greene, Miami, Montgomery, Shelby, Warren and Kenton.

 Want to chat with us about adding Muse to a school or community program in one of our current counties or a neighboring county?
 Let us know!